lapnguyen-se/CSWorkshop/README.md

 # CSWorkshop
-### This project is created based on Jake Renzela for academic purposes only.
+### This project is created based on Jake Renzela's idea (SIT782 - Project Delivery) for academic purposes only.